-Lucy Smith is Day Operations Manager (Raw Materials) at our Blast Furnaces.
+Lucy Smith is Day Operations Manager (Raw Materials and Charging Systems) at our Blast Furnaces.
 She started working with us as an apprentice in 2015, you can read about Lucy's experiences along the way here...

 What is your role?

-My role is Day Operations Manager (Raw Materials) at the Blast Furnaces.
+My role is Day Operations Manager (Raw Materials and Charging Systems) at the Blast Furnaces.
 It fits within the larger Raw Materials team, which consists of both manufacturing and engineering team members.

 The main objective and responsibility of this role is to ensure that raw materials are continuously supplied to the furnaces.
 In this role I have to have a full understanding of material types, their movement (including managing stockyards, maintenance schedules and material route outages).